 5 reasons to use Ansible Automation Hub

-Here are five reasons you should take advantage of the content available through Ansible Automation Hub, rather than relying on Ansible Galaxy.
+Here are five reasons you should take advantage of the Ansible collections available through Ansible Automation Hub, rather than relying on Ansible Galaxy.

 1. Red Hat certified content